 It’s time for a running back to win NFL MVP

-It’s been seven years since a running back earned the NFL MVP, when Adrian Peterson ended the 2012 season with 2,097 rushing yards (nine shy of Eric Dickerson’s single-season record).
+It’s time for a running back to win NFL MVPIt’s been seven years since a running back earned the NFL MVP, when Adrian Peterson ended the 2012 season with 2,097 rushing yards (nine shy of Eric Dickerson’s single-season record).
 Before Peterson the last running back to win the prestigious award was LaDainian Tomlinson in 2006.

 Based on the pattern it’s about time for someone other than a quarterback to claim the MVP once again, and Christian McCaffrey is making it difficult to ignore him.
 On Sunday the third-year Panthers back piled on 166 yards from scrimmage and three scores in Carolina’s 30-20 win over Tennessee.